 - 1. No Impact or Not Applicable to this project 2.
 Potentially Adverse Effect

 - 3. Potentially Beneficial Impact

+- 4. Agency Approval or Permits Required

 - 5. Mitigation Action(s) Required

 Space is provided next to each of the subject areas.
 Check the appropriate box that characterizes possible impacts.
 In some cases, it may be appropriate to indicate more than one possibility.